rubynortheast/dibirails/README.md

 <%= link_to "Back", questions_path, :class => "button" %
 ```

-and replace the form on new.html.erb with the _form.html.erb partial code should now look like below;
+and replace the form on new.html.erb with the _form.html.erb partial, the view should now look like below;

 ```erb
 <h1>New Question</h1>